FunmiLS/FakeNewsDetector/README.md

 ##### (5) FakeNews_LogisticRegression.ipynb
 Python notebook to build a logistic regression model to predict if an article is fake based on the article's content.

+##### (6) FakeNews_RandomForest.ipynb
+Python notebook to create a random forest classifier to predict fake news based on the article title.